Visitor

 Join us on the ground to share your skills and learn from the Lahu community and become part of a unique journey of cultural exchange and sustainable development.

-• Sustainable agriculture and coffee processing
+• Sustainable agriculture and coffee culture

-• Environmental education in local schools
+• Environmental awareness in local schools

-• English language teaching
+• English language practice activities

-• Community tourism development
+• Community-based tourism initiatives

 • Cultural documentation and promotion

-Sustainable agriculture and coffee processing
+Sustainable agriculture and coffee culture

 Work directly with the CAFE LAHU family and local farmers to strengthen sustainable farming practices.